-Over the last three years since CapeCodCAN’s inception, we have produced a number of performances, art programs and writing efforts.
-Among these Broadway and Beyond, our 2013 musical revue and Waiting for Oscar, our 2014 Hollywood Musical Revue stand out as tremendous successes with each featuring nearly 90 performers, the majority with disabilities, and representing 8 different groups.
-Both were performed at Cotuit Center for the Arts and both had three enthusiastic sell-out crowds.
+Over the last four years since CapeCodCAN’s inception, we have produced a number of performances, art programs and writing efforts.
+Among these Broadway and Beyond, our 2013 musical revue, Waiting for Oscar, our 2014 Hollywood Musical Revue and Scary Gary’s Graveyard of Golden Oldies Radio Show, our 2015 musical revue stand out as tremendous successes with each featuring nearly 90 performers, the majority with disabilities, and representing 8 different groups.
+All were performed at Cotuit Center for the Arts and all had enthusiastic sell-out crowds.

-Additional productions have included The Beatles at Riverview, with Riverview School in April, 2103, Broadway and Beyond Revisited at the Sandwich Town Hall in June, 2013 and our Flash Mob and Waiting for Oscar Sampler at the John F. Kennedy Hyannis Museum in October, 2014.
+Additional productions have included The Beatles at Riverview, with Riverview School in April, 2103, Broadway and Beyond Revisited at the Sandwich Town Hall in June, 2013 and our Flash Mob and Waiting for Oscar Sampler at the John F. Kennedy Hyannis Museum in October, 2014 and Flash Mob 2015, also at the John F. Kennedy Hyannis Museum in May, 2015.
 All have all provided our members and audiences the opportunity to enjoy both attendance and participation in the performing arts.
 Inclusiveness has been key to all our productions.
 The harmony and joy of performers deeply resonates with our supportive audience.

 The CapeCodCAN!
-Art is for Everyone program has already spawned three separate programs: 2013 Fall Art is for Everyone, 2014 Art Shanties and 2014 Art is for Everyone and has featured the coordinated participation of nearly 150 students representing many Cape Cod agencies at 14 locations.
+Art is for Everyone program has already spawned four separate programs: 2013 Fall Art is for Everyone, 2014 Art Shanties and 2014 Art is for Everyone and 2015 Art Shanties and has featured the coordinated participation of nearly 150 students representing many Cape Cod agencies at 14 locations.
 With the guidance of local artists, the students developed and created works of art in various mediums inspired by a common theme.
-Final artwork selections displayed and sold at the Atria Woodbriar in Falmouth and at the Hyannis Art Shanties.
+Final artwork selections were displayed and sold at the Atria Woodbriar in Falmouth and at the Hyannis Art Shanties.

 The Cape Cod Collaborative Arts Network (CapeCodCAN!) is an entirely Cape Cod–based project under the fiscal-sponsorship by VSA Massachusetts, an Affiliate of Seven Hills Foundation (www.vsamass.org), and is dedicated to inclusive arts, music, and theater for people with disabilities on Cape Cod.